Also known as: parallette handstand, parallette hand balance, handstand on parallettes, parallettes handstand, parallette balance

 How to Do Freestanding handstand on paralletes

-- Set parallettes: Place parallettes shoulder-width on a non-slip surface, check bars are secure, and position them parallel for even grip and balance before starting.
+1. Set parallettes: Position parallettes shoulder-width apart on a non-slip surface; confirm bars are stable and warm wrists and shoulders before starting.

 Muscle Groups